Australia So Much to See

 to the coast, and into the inland South West region.

-millimetres with touches of lilac, and a yellow throat.
-Five petals, with the lower one much larger than the others, are
+four millimetres with touches of lilac, and a yellow throat.
+Five petals, with the lower one much larger than the others.
+Stems

-a similar shape as Pigea (Hybanthus) epacroides.
-Stems and leaves hairy, with foliage strongly recurved and terminating
+and leaves hairy, with foliage strongly recurved and terminating in a point.
+Foliage may be larger on the spineless

 Seen flowering in September

-Bridgetown area, in a clay winter wet area, which is a different environment to other Pigea
+Bridgetown area, in a clay winter wet area, a long way out of the known range for Pigea

 Pigea floribunda formerly Hybanthus floribundus, Showy Hybanthus, Shrub Violet